Crockpot Chickpea Curry

 Once I learned to make chapatis sitting on a dirt floor, over a small stone table.
 Another time, I learned to make a classic chickpea curry dish in a hanging ceramic vessel over a campfire.

-I simplified the recipe to reduce the necessary ingredients by almost half, yet retaining the intense flavor.
+I simplified the recipe to reduce the necessary ingredients by almost half, yet retain the same intense flavors of traditional Indian curries.

-Here are some of the things you’ll need to make this amazing crockpot curry:
+Here are some of the things you’ll need to make this amazing easy, gluten-free Slow Cooker Chickpea Curry:

 - Fresh Ginger – For a punch of spicy-sweet flavor.